 Acrylamide is a naturally occurring chemical substance, formed by a reaction between amino acids and sugars.

-It occurs typically when foods with a high starch content, such as potatoes, root vegetables and bread, are fried, roasted or baked at temperatures over 120°C.
+It occurs typically when foods with a high starch content, such as potatoes, root vegetables and bread, are fried, roasted, or baked at temperatures over 120°C.

-This is why we recommend frying at a maximum of 175°C or lower if possible.
+Therefore, we recommend frying at a maximum of 175°C or lower if possible.
 Where appropriate, cook for longer at a lower temperature but always ensure foods are properly cooked!